 If you live with chronic headaches, you’re not alone.
 Headache disorders top the list as one of the most common issues affecting people of all ages and walks of life.
 In fact, 50-75% of adults ages 18-65 have experienced at least one headache within the last year.
 But just because headache disorders are common, that doesn’t mean you have to live with them.

-At Metro Pain and Vein Centers, our experienced team of specialists understands that persistent headache symptoms can impact every aspect of your life.
+At Metro Pain Centers, our experienced team of specialists understands that persistent headache symptoms can impact every aspect of your life.
 Here’s what you should know about headaches so you can get your symptoms under control.

 The first step to understanding your headache is realizing it may be more complex than you realize.
 That’s because headache pain develops because of the pain-sensitive nerves, brain chemicals, blood vessels, and muscles in your neck and head.
 Because each of these areas can trigger nerve activity in the specific area that sends pain signals to your brain, it can result in more than 150 different kinds of headaches.

 We organize all headaches into two distinct types: primary and secondary.